Introducing recommended recipes using persimmons, which are in season in autumn!

 Persimmon sauce

-Persimmons can be delicious even when ripe.
-This time it's a sweet sauce so it goes well with ice cream, but when made with olive oil or salt, it's a refreshing sauce that goes well with juicy meats and salads.
+You can also use ripe persimmons for a delicious sauce.
+This time, the sauce is sweet, so it goes well with ice cream, but if you make it with olive oil and salt, it becomes a refreshing sauce that goes well with juicy meat and salads

 Member Login